21 ways to get free food

 You might think getting free food is impossible.
 But, thankfully, it's not.

 Saving money on food is great, but getting it for free is even better.
-There are lots of legit ways you can get free food, all of which keep well within the law.
+There are lots of legit ways to get free food, all of which keep well within the law.

 The trick is simply knowing where to look for your free food.
 We're here to tell you where to focus your hungry eyes, plus a few tricks on how to get maximum results.